-With over 20 years of practice, my scope is broad and flexible.
-I will meet you where you are at and create a session to fully address your needs and goals.
-I use a unique combination of bodywork and movement therapy to help you learn embodied relaxation and functional movement patterns.
+After 23 years of practice, my expertise encompasses a broad and adaptable scope.
+I am dedicated to meeting you where you are at and tailoring each session to fully address your individual needs and goals.
+By utilizing a distinct blend of bodywork and movement therapy, I can assist you in learning the art of embodied relaxation and functional movement patterns.

 Personal Training and Conscious Living Skills